Nabil F. Saba, MD, Emory University Winship Cancer Institute

 Accepts Healthy Volunteers:

-- Patients must have at least one measurable site of disease according to RECIST
+Patients must have at least one measurable site of disease according to Response

-cavity, oropharynx and larynx, hypophayrnx or paranasal sinus, and unknown primary
+cavity, oropharynx and larynx, hypopharynx or paranasal sinus, and unknown primary

 SCCHN who failed to respond to, or relapsed from prior chemoradiotherapy for